pdrb/mamescraper/README.rst

 mamescraper
 ===========

-Scrap mame games information and images from 'mame.bigode.net' or 'adb.arcadeitalia.net' and generate a xml for use with EmulationStation.
+Scrap mame games information and images from:

+- Bigode: 'http://mame.bigode.net/' (maintained by me) or
+- Arcade Database: 'http://adb.arcadeitalia.net/' (maintained by motoschifo)

+And generate a XML file for use with EmulationStation, the default frontend for RetroPie and Recalbox.

 About
 -----